 This sourdough einkorn carrot cake recipe is perfectly moist, and oh so satisfying!
-Einkorn & sourdough make this the best, perfectly moist and nourishing, carrot cake recipe you’ll ever try!
+Einkorn & sourdough make this the best, perfectly moist carrot cake recipe you’ll ever eat!
+This is the perfect cake for Easter or Spring Gatherings!

 Einkorn is an ancient grain that is the great grandparent of all wheat.
 It is the original wheat, and has a buttery wonder essence!
 Sourdough makes this moist carrot cake, and is the ancient way of preparing grains by fermentation, imparting a rich depth of flavor you just can’t get any other way!